Optimal network design for synchronization of coupled oscillators: Applications

-To relate the result of our optimization to the Braess' paradox, we run the following experiment: increase the capacity of $w_{34}$ from $1$ to $2.2$ and plot the variation of $\|B_0^\top L^\dagger \bomega \|_{\infty}$ as a function of $w_{34}$.
-This variation is plotted in Fig \ref{fig:Braess_Paradox_2}-(a) and observe how, as we increase the link strength $w_{34}$, the value of $\|B_0^\top L^\dagger \bomega \|_{\infty}$ increases monotonically, and crosses the stability threshold at $w_{34}\approx 1.62$.
+To relate the result of our optimization to the Braess' paradox, we run the following experiment: increase the capacity $w_{34}$ and plot the variation of $\|B_0^\top L^\dagger \bomega \|_{\infty}$ as a function of $w_{34}$.
+This variation is plotted in Fig \ref{fig:Braess_Paradox_2}-(a), where we observe how, as we increase the link strength $w_{34}$, the value of $\|B_0^\top L^\dagger \bomega \|_{\infty}$ increases monotonically and crosses the stability threshold at $w_{34}\approx 1.62$.
 In other words, increasing the value of $w_{34}$ has a detrimental effect on the network stability.
 To validate our claims, we plot the time evolution of the phase dynamics for $w_{34}=1<1.62$ (Fig. \ref{fig:Braess_Paradox_2}-(b)) and $w_{34}=2>1.62$ (Fig. \ref{fig:Braess_Paradox_2}-(c)), in which we observe how the network dynamics transition from a stable to an unstable regime.
-Similar results can be obtained when we increase $w_{16}$.
+Similar results can be observed when we increase $w_{16}$ or add the new lines $w_{24}$ and $w_{28}$.

-Similarly, we consider the effect of adding a new line connecting nodes 2 and 4 by increasing its capacity from $0$ to $1$.
+\ifx Similarly, we consider the effect of adding a new line connecting nodes 2 and 4 by increasing its capacity from $0$ to $1$.
 In Fig. \ref{fig:Braess_Paradox_3}, we plot the variation of $\|B_0^\top L^\dagger \bomega \|_{\infty}$ as we increase $w_{24}$, and observe that when $w_{24}\approx 0.41$ the network transition from a stable to an unstable state.
 We validate this claim by plotting the time evolution of the phase dynamics for $w_{24}=0<0.41$ (Fig. \ref{fig:Braess_Paradox_3}-(b)) and $w_{34}=0.8>0.41$ (Fig. \ref{fig:Braess_Paradox_3}-(c)).
-Similar results can be obtained when we increase $w_{28}$.

-The above observations confirm that the optimization problem \eqref{eq: Braess_Paradox_Optimization} has assigned zero weight to those links that are detrimental for phase cohesiveness.
-More generally, our optimization framework which is based on Criterion \ref{sync criterion} is capable of identifying those lines that give rise to Braess' paradox.
+Similar results can be obtained when we increase $w_{28}$. \fi These observations confirm that the proposed optimization problem \eqref{eq: l1_norm_Braess_SDP} has assigned zero weight to those links that are detrimental to the phase cohesiveness.
+More generally, our optimization framework, which is based on Criterion \ref{sync criterion}, is capable of identifying those lines inducing the Braess' paradox. \ifx